grucloud/grucloud/docusaurus/docs/cli/List.md

 List the resources

 Options:
   -a, --all               List also read-only resources -n, --name <value>      List by name
   --id <value>            List by id
-  -t, --types <value>  Filter by type, multiple values allowed -o, --our            List only our managed resources -d, --canBeDeleted   display resources which can be deleted, a.k.a non default resources -h, --help           display help for command
+  -t, --types <value>     Filter by type, multiple values allowed -o, --our               List only our managed resources -d, --canBeDeleted      display resources which can be deleted, a.k.a non default resources -p, --provider <value>  Filter by provider
+  -h, --help              display help for command
 ```

 ### all